hyl392/capstone/documentation/README.md

 This video contains all the prototypes that I also presented in the community milestone presentation:
 [![capstone app prototype 5](https://img.youtube.com/vi/w0AI7tY0-Ek/0.jpg)](https://youtu.be/w0AI7tY0-Ek)

-<a href="https://docs.google.com/presentation/d/1EPurH6PnBf7lULYlcZMSPffr5MIzS6PkcPvX8g5jsek/edit?usp=sharing">Here </a>is the link to my community milestone presentation where the design mimics that of a cookbook:
+<a href="https://docs.google.com/presentation/d/1EPurH6PnBf7lULYlcZMSPffr5MIzS6PkcPvX8g5jsek/edit?usp=sharing">Here </a>is the link to my community milestone presentation where the design mimics that of a cookbook.

 ### Cookbook updates ###
 Spring Break was not much of a break...but we all expected it to be like that.
 I had overestimated how much left of the cookbook I needed to finish and, therefore, spent a significant amount of time during the break trying to finish it.
 This process included going back and making sure that all the text fit on the pages and the pictures were nicely placed and formatted in the way that I wanted it to be.
 Instead of the 30 pages that I had initially envisioned, the cookbook has 56 pages (incl.
 4 blank pages but still...).
 Thankfully, I was able to get the first version of the cookbook made and have found 6/7 people to user-test the cookbook for part 1 of the solicited feedback.
 I have shared my cookbook with the user-testers and will have them fill out a Google Form to give feedback.